 The practical organisation is done in partnership between government bodies, NGOs and private partners.
 Currently, the partners for collective reception are Croix Rouge, Rode Kruis, AGAJ, AJW, Caritas International, Mutualité Socialiste, Privé and Samu Social.
 The communal PCSW are important partners for individual reception.

-As of January 2021, the 70 main collective reception centres were mainly managed and organised by:
+As of March 2023, the 109 main collective reception centres were mainly managed and organised by Fedasil, Croix Rouge and Rode Kruis.

-The individual reception initiatives are mainly run by the PCSW and by NGO partners.
-As of 1 January 2021, the PCSW had 5,955 places in LRI, while NGO partners currently have 434 places.
+The PCSW and b NGO partners run the individual reception initiatives.
+On 1 March 2023, the PCSW had 4 873 places in LRI, while NGO partners currently have 552 places.

 There are also specialised centres for specific categories of applicants (see Special Reception Needs).